doritoes/AI-PC-Labs/Captcha_Solver/advanced/README.md

 WARNING you are entering dependency hell.
 The following was tested on this specific environment.

+NOTE Once the model is at 90% accuracy you can increase the complexity of the augmentations like adding noise or lines

 1. If you haven't already, install Python 3.12
     - https://www.python.org/downloads/windows/
     - Use: Python 3.12.10